jfpichlme/NanoGraphene_builder/README.md

 Each structure that is created is only created once during the respective run.
 Since it is based on a random walk approach, the created structures may vary between different runs.

 # Scalling
-Currently, no parallelization is employed and the code was not designed to create structures with more than 10 Benzol rings.
-The most costly part currently is, to check if the resulting nanographene has already been created during this run.
-This needs to take rotational and translated versions of each one into account.
+Currently, no parallelization is employed.
+However, if the grid range is kept at medium sizes and the disk space allows to save enough structures including plots, the code can create a few thousand nanographene structures in a minute on a standard cpu.

 # Usage
 The code requires the following packages: